SDEscobedo/git-repository-cloner/README.md

 - Specify the output directory for cloned repositories.
 - Update the output directory and input JSON file path through a user-friendly interface.
 - Check which repositories are already cloned without cloning them again.
+- Generate JSON input file from the directory you have your repos.

 ## Getting Started